pllanaio/segnitz-rental/README.md

 - Form Data to .json Export - DONE
 - .json Data to .pdf Export - DONE
 - Standalone version usable in a docker container - DONE
-- Database Connection - In Progress
+- Database Integration - DONE
+- Being able to send the .pdf to a specified e-mail DONE
 - Integration into Apollo - In Progress
+- PDF Archive for being able to see and download the generated .pdfs - IN PROGRESS

 ## Authors and acknowledgment
 Leon Pllana @ ASC-Vision